How To Bathe an Akita At Home Tutorial (11 Easy Steps)

 Prepare your dog’s coat

 Take a few minutes to brush your Akita’s coat, especially if your dog has long hair that gets frequent tangles.
 It will help remove dirt and dead hair from their coat and make the bathing process more comfortable and easy.
+The 5 best brushes for Akitas:

 Adjust water conditions